hasielhassan/PlumberManager/README.md

 - [ ] Allow for process and input/output descriptions, with support for markdown
 - [ ] Add export documentation functionality, that expots an html or markdown document with all processes and its inputs and outputs

+And if you have an idea for something else, create a feature request in the form of an issue !
 # Development
 ## Requirements:
 - Python 2 or 3